 - You have a written policy prohibiting your employee (and their family) from using the vehicle for personal use other than commuting to and from work.

 Here are a few more helpful tips when you are determining which method to use to calculate the use of a personal vehicle:

 - If you use the cents-per-mile or annual lease valuation method, you must use it for all subsequent years you provide a vehicle to an employee.

 - The same special valuation method doesn’t have to be used for all church-provided vehicles or for all employees.

 - If you have one church-provided vehicle that is used by multiple employees, you must use the same valuation method for all employees using that vehicle.

 Personal use of a church vehicle is reported on Form W-2 in boxes 1, 3, 5, and 14 and on Form 941 on line 2, 5a, and 5c for non-clergy and box1 and 14 for clergy.
 You also need to watch if your state reports these wages in box 16.

 The personal use of a church-owned automobile is considered part of an employee’s taxable income and proper documentation is vital.
 If you can’t determine business versus personal use, the value of the vehicle would be 100% taxable to the employee for both types of usage.
-It’s important to get this right so your employee’s taxes are correct to come year-end planning time.
+It’s important to get this right so your employee’s taxes are correct to come year-end planning time.< Back

 Clergy Financial Resources serves as a resource for clients to help analyze the complexity of clergy tax law, church payroll & HR issues.
 Our professionals are committed to helping clients stay informed about tax news, developments and trends in various specialty areas.